 The dollar is widely accepted, and you can change dollars for pesos at your hotel or any bank.
 When pay in dollars, most merchants give change in pesos, a good way to get small bills for cabs, tips to porters, etc., although dollars may be used as well.
 It is difficult to exchange traveler's checks of any kind outside Buenos Aires.
 American Express, Visa, and Master- Card are widely accepted.
 The lodge accepts payment in cash and credit cards (Visa, Master Card, Amex).
+With the latter, there will be a surcharge of 3,5 % added to the final payment.

-You may also wish to check the current exchange rate at www.x-rates.com
+You may also wish to check the current exchange rate at www.x-rates.com.

+.
 Electric Current